FinnNahon/finnnahon.github.io/content/posts/the_emerald_of_the_equator.md

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54221863858_8558021ad6_h.jpg" width="750px" alt="Savaya Pool">
-  <figcaption style="display: block; text-align: center;">One of our pictures from the 'photoshoot'.</figcaption>
+  <figcaption style="display: block; text-align: center;">Contemplating why I spent $30 on an near empty club.</figcaption>
 </figure>

-## venturing into ubud
+## ubud

-After three days in Uluwatu, we decided to trek up to Ubud in the centre of the island.
+After three days in Uluwatu, we decided to travel up to Ubud in the centre of the island.
 As I suspected, Ubud ended up being one of our favourite places in Bali as it was quite lush and cool.
 There was less of a focus on a party lifestyle, and more of a focus on wellness and visiting the surrounding nature.
 That being said, we ended up besting all the other travellers in our hostel's beer drinking competition.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54221640316_5fe4a8cda3_k.jpg" width="750px" alt="Drinking Tally">